Cap-go/docs/plugin/auto-update.md

 #### Major Available event

-When `disableAutoUpdateBreaking` is true, you can listen to event to know when app refuse to do major braking update.
+When `disableAutoUpdateBreaking` is true, you can listen to event to know when the app refuses to do a major braking update.

 ```jsx
 import { CapacitorUpdater } from '@capgo/capacitor-updater';